pypy/pypy/pypy/doc/objspace.rst

   strings, etc) to create a new wrapped object, or on instances of :py:class:`W_Root` to obtain an application-level-visible reference to them.
-For example, most classes of the bytecode interpreter subclass :py:class:`W_Root` and can be directly exposed to app-level in this way - functions, frames, code objects, etc.
+For example, most classes of the bytecode interpreter subclass :py:class:`W_Root` and can be directly exposed to application-level code in this way - functions, frames, code objects, etc.

 .. py:function:: newbool(b)

   Creates a wrapped :py:class:`bool` object from an :ref:`interpreter-level <interpreter-level>` object.

 .. py:function:: newtuple([w_x, w_y, w_z, ...])